rpalmer24/terraform-portfolio-project/README.md

 Deploy a simple website for a client **James Smith**, a freelance web designer.
 He wants an online portfolio to display his work and attract more clients.
 He has designed a responsive website using Next.js framework.
-James wants his website to be hose on a cost-effective, highly available, and scalable platform with fast loading times for a global audience.
+James wants his website to be hosted on a cost-effective, highly available, and scalable platform with fast loading times for a global audience.

 ## Goal